 COMBIO2018 – ASBMB STUDENT MERIT AWARD APPLICATIONS

 Each year ASBMB will consider applications by its student members to cover the cost of their registration for attendance at the ComBio conference.
-The total number of bursaries awarded will be subject to the availability of funding.
-More details on the application will be provided in late April 2018.
+A maximum of 6 awards will be awarded.

 THE LEMBERG MEDAL